ioBroker/ioBroker.sayit/README.md

 E.g. if adapter has engine "Google-english", it is possible with frase ```de:Sag es``` to force to use Google-Deustch speech engine.

 With ```ru;75;Погода хорошая``` we can force to use russian language and volume 75%.

+You can specify the volume of announcement in percent from current or given volume (not from maximal).
+E.g. if command is ```de;75;Gutes Wetter```and "announce volume" is 50%, the announce will be played with volume 38% from 100% possible.

+The system command to play the mp3 file can be specified too.
+If you leave it blank, the default settings will be used: windows - cmdmp3.exe, OSX - /usr/bin/afplay, linux - mpg321.

 Following values for engines are possible:

 - en:   Google - English